How reusable cold shipping boxes help the planet breathe easier

 COLD PACKAGING SOLUTIONS

-Liviri Shuttle containers — a portfolio of durable, insulated totes — help breathe sustainability into cold shipping boxes and cold-chain operations by minimizing a grocer’s reliance on refrigerated trucks.
+Liviri Sprint containers — a portfolio of durable, insulated totes — help breathe sustainability into cold shipping boxes and cold-chain operations by minimizing a grocer’s reliance on refrigerated trucks.
 With up to 12 hours of trusted thermal performance, last-mile operators can now confidently deliver fresh foods to consumers’ doors, in any vehicle, without having to worry about it spoiling in transit.

-Additionally, Liviri Shuttle adds efficiency to the final leg of the cold chain.
+Additionally, Liviri Sprint adds efficiency to the final leg of the cold chain.
 And advantages can be found along the daily route.
-Where in the past last-mile trucks and vans have sat in traffic and scoured for prime parking while returning to neighborhoods several times a day, Liviri Shuttle ends the rigmarole by enabling unattended deliveries.
+Where in the past last-mile trucks and vans have sat in traffic and scoured for prime parking while returning to neighborhoods several times a day, Liviri Sprint ends the rigmarole by enabling unattended deliveries.
 This means less driving time, fewer stops, decreased emissions and, ultimately, a cleaner, greener last-mile journey.

 It also means happier consumers.
 Fast Company notes that about 165 billion packages are shipped in the US each year, and much of that packaging eventually finds its way into our landfills and oceans.
-Reusable Liviri Shuttle prioritizes a more sustainable closed loop system.
+Reusable Liviri Sprint prioritizes a more sustainable closed loop system.
 The result is that consumers on the receiving side of the circuit have far less waste to contend with: no single-use plastic bags, no ice packs and Styrofoam to dispose, and a no-brainer box-return process that makes life easier.

 The cold-chain frontier has expanded far, wide and fast since those ice toting fishermen mobilized their fresh catches more than two centuries ago.
 As we blueprint the coldscape of tomorrow, for billions of hungry, convenience loving consumers, our footprint on the planet remains a hot-button topic in need of similar foresight.
 Considering that grocery is now the fastest growing ecommerce category, we see real opportunities to accommodate expansion with the least amount of environmental impact.